Button Mushroom Farming in India — Temperature, Setup & Yield (2026)

 How much compost is needed per room?

-A standard 10×10 ft room with 4-tier shelving needs approximately 1,000–1,500 kg of prepared compost to fill all trays.
+A standard 14×14 ft room with 4-tier shelving needs approximately 1,500–2,000 kg of prepared compost.
+A smaller 10×10 ft room needs 1,000–1,500 kg to fill all trays.

 What is the yield of button mushroom per kg of compost?

-Good-quality compost yields 200–250 grams of mushroom per kg of compost over 3–4 flushes.
+Good-quality compost yields 200–250 grams of mushroom per kg over 3–4 flushes.
 So 1,000 kg compost produces approximately 200–250 kg mushrooms.
+Yield depends heavily on compost quality and environmental control.

 Can I grow button mushrooms without AC?

 Only during winter (Nov–Feb) in North India where temperatures naturally drop to 14–18°C. For year-round commercial farming, AC is essential.
+A 1.5 ton split AC per room costs ₹30,000–45,000.

 Related Articles